shinjism/SwiftUI-DocCam/README.md

 ### About

 Text recognition camera example using SwiftUI and Vision on iOS.

-### References

 This Xcode project was replaced Storyboard with SwiftUI based on Apple Inc.'s SimpleTextRecognition.

 [Locating and Displaying Recognized Text on a Document](https://developer.apple.com/documentation/vision/locating_and_displaying_recognized_text_on_a_document)

 ### License